 This is a recipe that I got from my mom.
-I originally made it in a large pot on the stove top.
-After making it a few times, I realized it would be so much easier to put into the Crock-Pot and now that is the only way I make it.
+I originally made it in a large pot on the stovetop.
+After making it a few times, I realized it would be so much easier to make it in a slow cooker, and now that is the only way I make it.

 I love making homemade spaghetti sauce.
-Not only is it delicious but by using simple ingredients, I know what ingredients are going into our dinner.
+Not only is it delicious, but by using simple ingredients, I know exactly what is going into our dinner.

 Once the meat is browned, drain off the fat.
 Place the beef into your crockpot.